These unforgettable things to do in the North Island, New Zealand, will make you want to visit

 I was born and raised in the Coromandel Peninsula, and I still get awe-struck by the beauty of the beaches near where I live.

-The South Island is stunning.
+Sure, the South Island is stunning.
 But the North Island has things the South doesn’t.

 If you want to get off the beaten track, I recommend exploring the Coromandel, the East Cape, the Far North, or Taranaki.
 All of these regions are awesome for road trips, beaches, and getting a sense of rural life in New Zealand.